kaputi/e-kaput.nvim/README.md

 This simple plugin sets Neovim builin LSP diagnostics on a small popup window when you hover on the line with the errors, the popup goes away when the cursor moves off the line.

+You can add borders, change background and use diferent signs, and diferent colors for each type of diagnostics.

 ![Screenshot](https://github.com/kaputi/e-kaput/raw/master/assets/screenshot1.png "Screenshot1")
 ![Screenshot](https://github.com/kaputi/e-kaput/raw/master/assets/screenshot2.png "Screenshot1")
 ![Screenshot](https://github.com/kaputi/e-kaput/raw/master/assets/screenshot3.png "Screenshot1")